DFE-Digital/get-into-teaching-app/app/views/content/blog/my-first-week-as-a-trainee-teacher.md

 I enjoy the variety of information given during the morning events as it increases my understanding of the abilities and skills that schools are looking for when employing teachers.

-In the afternoon, I attend two subject seminars on the History of the British curriculum, which explain the differences and similarities between European and British secondary education.
+In the afternoon, I attend two subject seminars on the history of the British curriculum, which explain the differences and similarities between European and British secondary education.

 ## Wednesday